ork-labs/ork/docs/ROADMAP.md

         ```go
         // Process defines the logic of a workload: what it does.
         type Process struct {
-            // Module is the name of the registered GXO module to execute.
+            // Module is the name of the registered ORK module to execute.
 Formerly 'type'.
             Module string                 `yaml:"module"`
             // Params is a map of key-value pairs passed to the module.
             Params map[string]interface{} `yaml:"params,omitempty"`
         }

-        // Workload is the atomic unit of automation in GXO.
+        // Workload is the atomic unit of automation in ORK.
 It fuses a Process with a Lifecycle.
         type Workload struct {
             // Name is the user-defined identifier for the workload.
             Name          string                 `yaml:"name"`